-Holdings was incorporated in the State of Nevada on January 30, 2012, as a distributor of medical supplies and equipment to municipalities, hospitals, pharmacies, care centers, and clinics in Chile.
+Holdings was incorporated in the State of Nevada on January 30, 2012 as a distributor of medical supplies and equipment to municipalities, hospitals, pharmacies, care centers, and clinics in Chile.
 At the time of the Merger, Holdings was a "shell company" as defined in Rule 12b-2 of the Exchange Act.
 Holdings' fiscal year end was previously March 31 but was changed to December 31 in connection with the Merger.

 On January 15, 2014, Holdings and a newly formed wholly-owned subsidiary of Holdings, Ekso Acquisition Corp, ("Acquisition Sub") entered into an Agreement and Plan of Merger and Reorganization (the "Merger Agreement") with Ekso Bionics.
-Under the Merger Agreement, Acquisition Sub merged with and into Ekso Bionics, with Ekso Bionics remaining as the surviving corporation and with the stockholders of Ekso Bionics exchanging all of their common stock, convertible preferred stock ("preferred stock") and warrants to purchase preferred stock issued and outstanding immediately prior to the closing of the Merger into an aggregate of 42,615,556 shares of Holdings' common stock and warrants to purchase 621,361 shares of common stock.
+Under the Merger Agreement, Acquisition Sub merged with and into Ekso Bionics, with Ekso Bionics remaining as the surviving corporation and with the stockholders of Ekso Bionics exchanging all of their common stock, convertible preferred stock and warrants to purchase preferred stock issued and outstanding immediately prior to the closing of the Merger into an aggregate of 42,615,556 shares of Holdings' common stock and warrants to purchase 621,361 shares of common stock.
 In addition, options to purchase 4,989,111 shares of common stock of Ekso Bionics were converted into options to purchase 7,602,408 shares of common stock of Holdings.
-These shares are in addition to 5,280,368 outstanding shares of Holdings common stock held by certain pre-Merger stockholders of Holdings, consisting of 4,500,600 shares held by such stockholders prior to the Merger and an additional 779,768 shares issued to such stockholders pursuant to a provision in the Merger Agreement requiring us to issue a number of shares of common stock such that the aggregate ownership of the pre-Merger stockholders (not including any shares of common stock of the Company following the Merger and private placement offering.
+These shares are in addition to 5,280,368 outstanding shares of Holdings common stock held by certain pre-Merger stockholders of Holdings, consisting of 4,500,600 shares held by such stockholders prior to the Merger and an additional 779,768 shares issued to such stockholders pursuant to a provision in the Merger Agreement requiring us to issue a number of shares of common stock such that the aggregate ownership of the pre-Merger stockholders (not including any shares of common stock purchased by them in the private placement offering described below) was approximately 6.8% of the outstanding common stock of the Company following the Merger and private placement offering.